CurricularAnalytics/CurricularAnalytics.jl/README.md

 Additional tutorials can be found at [CurricularAnaltyics](http://curricula.academicdashboards.org).

 ## Installation
 Installation is straightforward.
 First, install the Julia programming language on your computer.
-To do this, download Julia here: https://julialang.org, and follow in the instructions for your operating system.
+To do this, download Julia here: https://julialang.org, and follow the instructions for your operating system.

 Next, enter Pkg mode from within the Julia REPL by typing `]`, and then type:
 ```julia-repl